The Cries of the Oppressed

 On the other hand, license is oppression.
 Oppressors take too much liberty of action.
 They abuse freedom.
 They wrongly believe they are free to be cruel and unjust.
 Oppressors ignore our natural rights, reign with an iron hand, and crush our liberty.

 There are two types of oppression – internal oppression and external oppression.
 First, there is the oppression we bring upon ourselves – internal oppression.
 Internal oppression is self-inflicted.
-Internal oppression is when we put ourselves in bondage by self-destructive behavior such as drugs, alcohol, pornography, and other sins that keep us dependent on them.
+Internal oppression is when we put ourselves in bondage by self-destructive behavior such as drugs, booze, pornography, and other sins that keep us dependent on them.
 These short-lived pleasurable cravings have long-term destructive effects.
-Drugs, alcohol, pornography, and so forth destroy us when we give in to these violent passions.
+Drugs, booze, pornography, and so forth destroy us when we give in to these violent passions.
 Self-love and self-gratification control us; we oppress ourselves.
 Sadly, the effects are far-reaching, ripping through the home, the community, and the nation causing mass destruction and death.

-For example, a drunkard (alcoholic) destroys not only himself, but also his family.
+For example, a drunkard destroys not only himself, but also his family.
 It affects his job.
 And it may lead to other serious results such as drunk driving and killing innocent victims.
 You know the current slogan, “Friends don’t let friends drive drunk.”
 Well, what about “Friends don’t let friends get drunk”?

 However, some allege that these degrading and immoral practices are a disease.
 They also allege gambling is a disease.
 To concede self-gratification is a disease would free the drunkard, drug addict, and lecher of all responsibility and accountability.
 Evil habits aren’t a physical disease; evil habits are a spiritual disease - hedonism.
 However, when we lack self-control and self-discipline, our self-abuse often causes physical disease.
 When we weaken and give in to powerful evil passions, we weaken our will power.
 Unfortunately, evil takes such a powerful grip over our soul, that often it holds us in bondage.
 Our soul becomes a dark, foul, shameful dungeon filled with the filth and stench of these loathsome habits.
 We become a prisoner to our own evil desires.
 In other words, these evil passions enslave us.
 They take away our freedom to live a godly and joyful life.
 They enslave us.
 They destroy our liberty.